Online Repeat Prescriptions

-Requests can also be made by online, in writing, by fax, or in person.
+Requests where possible must be made online.
 Letters for repeat requests should enclose a stamped addressed envelope for return.
 Please remember it is your responsibility to ensure you order your repeat medication on time, always allow extra time for weekends and public holidays, and also in the event of postal and/or technical problems.

-DO NOT use our webiste or email address to request medical advice, referrals, results or sick notes etc. This service is for repeat medication requests only.
+DO NOT use this form or our website or email address to request medical advice, referrals, results or sick notes etc. This service is for repeat medication requests only.
 Please contact the reception in these cases.
 Any requests for the above made via our website or via email will NOT BE DEALT WITH.

 Except in exceptional circumstances requests will not be accepted by telephone.